sandeepB3/College-Bazaar/README.md

 other things can be discussed.

 ***
-The Admin folder includes all the frontend and backened files which on running, is the interface for Admins to monitor the kind of products that someone is selling.
+The Admin folder includes all the frontend and backend files which on running, is the interface for Admins to monitor the kind of products that someone is selling.
 The main features of this site includes: <br>
 1) An option to Accept or Reject a particular items listing as there might be a case of fake items being sold.
 2) An option of Blacklist to block a particular user from posting any items